dgeb/json-api/index.md

 ```

 The top-level `"links"` section is optional, and without it the response probably
-looks very close to your already-existing API.
+looks very close to a response from your already-existing API.

 JSON API covers creating and updating resources as well, not just responses.